Skip to main content

 • region is mandatory.
 It is a regional code in AWS.
 Use one of the regional codes listed here.
 Note: CloudWatch SQL query is available in all AWS Regions, except China.

 • sql is mandatory.
-It is an SQL query that enables you to compare, aggregate, and group your metrics by labels to gain real-time operational insights.
+It is an SQL query to compare, aggregate, and group metrics by labels to gain real-time operational insights.

 CloudWatch SLOs using multiple metrics (JSON)